mlingark/manufacturing-process-optimization/README.md

 - include machine-specific maintenance schedules
 - simulate operator learning curves over time
 - recommend the best machine setup for a new incoming job

-## Author

-Created as a portfolio project to demonstrate data analysis, simulation, and manufacturing optimization using Python.